-Laptop computers are not always suitable for recording as many only have a microphone input, which is mono.
+Laptop computers are usually not suitable for recording audio as most only have a microphone input, which is mono.
 The easiest way to tell if this is the case is to make a short recording and listen to it on headphones.
-If you need one, you can buy a USB sound card, such as the Griffin iMic, or even a phono-preamp equipped with a USB connection such as the NAD PP-3 or PP-4.
-If you are using a USB turntable, there is no problem recording on a laptop.
+If you need one, you can buy a USB sound card, or a phono-preamp equipped with a USB connection such as the NAD PP4.
+If you are using a USB turntable, you should be OK.

 Beware also cheap USB audio dongles (which are intended for use with microphones and therefore also mono) and cheap converter cables, which usually don't work.
 Buy a proper device instead.[ Top ]

 Modern Macs no longer have a line-in socket, which is a pain.
 Again, you will need a USB sound card, or a USB phono-preamp.[ Top ]